e50j917/repo-remoto/README.md

-# Repositório Local Depois do Clone
+# Repositório Antes do Clone
-Descrição inserida no repositório Local depois do clone
+Descrição inserida no repositório Local Antes do clone